 If you are a U.S. citizen with brothers or sisters who are natives of a foreign country, you have the power to obtain a green card (lawful permanent residence) for them, along with their spouses and unmarried children under the age of 21.
-You must be 21 years of age or older yourself.
+You must be 21 years of age or older yourself in order to petition them.
 You must also be willing to help guarantee that your sibling and family will be financially supported in the U.S. and not require any need-based government assistance.

 But there's a major catch: Because of limits on the number of visas given out in this category every year, there's an extremely long waiting list, as described below.

-If you are not a U.S. citizen, but a permanent resident of the United States (with a green card), you cannot bring a sibling here legally.
-If you're interested in assisting a sibling in this way, you should apply for U.S. citizenship as soon as you're eligible.
+NOTE TO CURRENT GREEN CARD HOLDERS: If you are not a U.S. citizen, but a permanent resident of the United States (with a green card), you cannot bring a sibling here legally.
+If you're interested in assisting a sibling to immigrate, you should apply for U.S. citizenship as soon as you are eligible to do so, and then follow the instructions in this article.

 See below for more on how this long wait plays into the application process.

-If you meet the requirements and wish to bring your sibling to the United States, you will (near the end of the application process) need to show that your household income exceeds 125% of the poverty level in the U.S., meaning that you can financially support your own family as well as your sibling's.
+If you meet the requirements and wish to bring your foreign-born sibling to the United States, you will (near the end of the application process) need to show that your household income exceeds 125% of the poverty level in the U.S., meaning that you can financially support your own family as well as your sibling's.
+This is part of proving that the immigrant will not become a "public charge" in the United States.

 If you and your sibling are related only through your father, you will also need your father's marriage certificate from his marriage to your mother, as well as the one from his marriage to your sibling's mother.
 You will also need an annulment or divorce decree, or a death certificate so that it is obvious that the first marriage ended legally.
 If the parents were never married, you or your sibling will need evidence of legitimation, or proof that a financial or emotional relationship was established with the father at some point before age 21.